gc-github-bio/Normal-and-IPF-lung/README.md

-# QC and removal of "ambient RNA", doublets, and low quality cells.
+# R code used in our manuscript "Single cell reconstruction of human basal cell diversity in normal and IPF lung".

-This repository contains a markdown of the code used for QC analysis in our manuscript "Single cell reconstruction of human basal cell diversity in normal and IPF lung".
+qc.md: QC and removal of "ambient RNA", doublets, and low quality cells used for each dataset before integration using Seurat. popRNAseq_Heatmap.R: comparison of scRNAseq and popRNAseq for CD66+ and CD66- cells. diffusion_map.R: Diffusion map of basal and secretory cells